UK Indefinite Leave to Remain Tools

 What is the ILR application fee in 2026?

-The ILR application fee is £2,885 as of April 2025, applying through the 2025/2026 financial year.
-The Immigration Health Surcharge for settlement applications is £0.
-Priority decision services are available at additional cost (£500 for decision-ready, £1,000 for super-priority where eligible).
+The ILR application fee is £3,226 per person from 8 April 2026 (up from £3,029).
+A biometric enrolment fee of £19.20 also applies.
+The Immigration Health Surcharge does not apply to settlement applications.
+Priority decision services are available at additional cost (around £500 for priority, £1,000 for super-priority where eligible).
 All fees are non-refundable if the application is refused.

 Does this ILR calculator guarantee approval?

 No. This calculator checks time-based requirements (qualifying period and total absence limits) only.
-Other mandatory requirements not covered here include: the Life in the UK Test, English language at CEFR B1 level or equivalent, suitability under Part 9 of the Immigration Rules, and route-specific criteria such as the financial requirement (£29,000 from April 2025) for spouse routes and sponsorship requirements for work routes.
+Other mandatory requirements not covered here include: the Life in the UK Test, English language at CEFR B1 level (rising to B2 for some routes from 26 March 2027), suitability under Part 9 of the Immigration Rules, and route-specific criteria such as the £29,000 financial requirement for spouse routes and sponsorship requirements for work routes.

 What happens if my ILR application is refused?

-If refused, you lose the £2,885 fee.
+If refused, you lose the £3,226 fee.
 You may have the right to an administrative review or, in limited cases, an appeal depending on the refusal grounds.
 Options include extending your current leave, switching to the 10-year Long Residence route, or re-applying once the issue is resolved.
-Legal advice is strongly recommended before pursuing any of these paths.
+Advice from a regulated immigration adviser is strongly recommended before pursuing any of these paths.

 Can I get ILR after 10 years in the UK?

 Yes.
-Under paragraph 276B of the Immigration Rules, anyone who has accumulated 10 years of continuous lawful residence — in any combination of qualifying visa categories (Student, Tier 2, Skilled Worker, dependant, etc.) — can apply for ILR.
+Under the Long Residence rules, anyone who has accumulated 10 years of continuous lawful residence — in any combination of qualifying visa categories (Student, Tier 2, Skilled Worker, dependant, etc.) — can apply for ILR.
 The absence limits are stricter: 540 days total and no single trip exceeding 184 days.

 Which routes does this eligibility calculator cover?

-Nine routes are supported: Skilled Worker, Health and Care Worker, Spouse/Partner (Appendix FM), Global Talent (3-year and 5-year), Innovator Founder, Investor (transitional protection), UK Ancestry, and 10-year Long Residence.
+Ten routes are supported: Skilled Worker, Health and Care Worker, Spouse/Partner (Appendix FM), Global Talent (3-year and 5-year), Innovator Founder, Investor (transitional protection), UK Ancestry, Hong Kong BN(O), and 10-year Long Residence.
 Each route has its own qualifying period length and absence limits configured according to the relevant Appendix.

-Is this tool accurate for 2026 Immigration Rules?
+Is this tool accurate for the 2026 Immigration Rules?

 Yes.
-The calculator is updated to reflect the current UK Immigration Rules as consolidated in Appendix Settlement, Appendix FM, Appendix Continuous Residence, Appendix Global Talent, Appendix Innovator Founder and paragraph 276B.
+The calculator is updated to reflect the current UK Immigration Rules as consolidated in Appendix Settlement, Appendix FM, Appendix Continuous Residence, Appendix Global Talent, Appendix Innovator Founder and the Long Residence rules.
 Route-specific absence limits, qualifying periods and the 28-day concession at CR 1.2(a) are all correctly configured.
-Fees reflect the April 2025 increases.
+Fees reflect the 8 April 2026 increase to £3,226.